FlagX/WAECM/README.md

 ### Docker Image

 Our Dockerfile extends the official ubuntu image.
-A MongoDB instance, Java and Maven are installed.
+A PostgreSQL instance, Java and Maven are installed.

 The entypoint defined within the Dockerfile executes container_script.sh.
 This shell script expects one argument, either deploy or build (see above for explanation).